yetibot/core/README.md

 ## Usage

-You can depend on this library to build your own yetibot plugins.
+You can depend on this library to build your own Yetibot plugins.
 Building your own commands is dead simple.
 Here's an example command that adds two numbers: